100 Notable alumni of

 -

-Christopher Jason Witten is an American former professional football player who was a tight end for 17 seasons, primarily for the Dallas Cowboys of the National Football League (NFL).
-He currently is the head football coach at Liberty Christian School in Argyle, Texas.
-He played college football for the University of Tennessee, and was selected by the Cowboys in the third round of the 2003 NFL draft.
-Witten ranks second in all-time career receptions and receiving yards by an NFL tight end, trailing only Tony Gonzalez.
-He is widely regarded as one of the greatest tight ends of all time.
+Christopher Jason Witten is an American football coach and former player who is currently the tight ends coach for the Oklahoma Sooners.
+He played as a tight end in the National Football League (NFL) for 17 seasons, primarily for the Dallas Cowboys.
+Witten played college football for the Tennessee Volunteers and was selected by the Cowboys in the third round of the 2003 NFL draft.
+He ranks second in all-time career receptions and receiving yards by an NFL tight end, trailing only Tony Gonzalez.
+Known for his toughness and reliability, Witten is widely regarded as one of the greatest tight ends of all time.

 -